BernardoFarias/BernardoFarias/README.md

+Hello world 👋
+>
+I am Bernardo Farias, passionate about programming.
+I have knowledge in bussines administration & UX/UI Design.
+>
-Hello world!
-I'm Bernardo Farias, passionate about programming, I love challenges and learning new things.
+I love challenges and learning new technologies.

 🌍 I'm based in Australia
 >
 🖱️ Technologies:
 >